-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 To distract from the Access Hollywood video?

 They may not have known about that specific video, but something was going to happen, because Trump was a bit of a loose cannon, and they were going to intervene.
-Remember, go back to August, and Roger Stone, one of Trump's associates was tweeting, Oh it's going to be John Podesta's turn in the barrel, and all of that.
+Remember, go back to August, and Roger Stone, one of Trump's associates, was tweeting, Oh it's going to be John Podesta's turn in the barrel, and all of that.

 What do you think the press could've done?